PreciselyData/cloudnative-geocoding/README.md

 # Geocoding Deployment for Kubernetes

-This sample demonstrates the deployment of the Spectrum Global Geocoding API in a cloud native environment.
-It provides elastic REST endpoints for geocoding, reverse geocoding, interactive geocoding, and key lookup that scale based on the number of active connections.
+This sample demonstrates the deployment of the Spectrum Operational Addressing API in a cloud native environment.
+It provides elastic REST endpoints for geocoding, reverse geocoding, verify, predict, lookup and parse that scale based on the number of active connections.

 - [Geocoding Application](#geocoding-application)
   - [Features](#features)